 The cream is thicker and creamier than coconut milk, which makes it perfect for recipes that require a rich consistency.

-Coconut yoghurt is plant-based yoghurt made from coconut milk and probiotics.
-It has a rich, creamy taste and texture, similar to that of dairy yoghurt, but tastes even better if you ask me!
+Coconut yogurt is plant-based yoghurt made from coconut milk and probiotics.
+It has a rich, creamy taste and texture, similar to that of dairy yogurt, but tastes even better if you ask me!
 It’s one of the latest healthy coconut products that is growing in popularity.
 You can find it in health food stores and some of the better supermarkets.

-Another way to make coconut yoghurt is with young raw coconut meat, coconut water and probiotics.
+Another way to make coconut yogurt is with young raw coconut meat, coconut water and probiotics.